Skip to main content

 Figure 4.4.2.

-With experience, the approach above may eventually be enough for you to solve some relatively simple diode circuits.
-When one is first learning to analyze diode circuits, or when analyzing more complicated circuits, the above method may not work.
-In such a case, one continues to use the cartoon diode behavior and guesses at whether each diode is off or on for a given instantaneous value of the input voltage.
+To summarize, the method of analysis above makes use of the cartoon diode behavior and requires guesses at whether each diode is off or on for a given instantaneous value of the input voltage.
 The remaining circuit elements are then analyzed under the assumption that the initial guesses are correct.
 In order to determine the veracity of the initial guesses, one looks for inconsistencies or impossibilities that arise from the rest of the circuit analysis.
 If an impossible situation occurs, then one knows that the initial assumptions were incorrect.
 In this scenario, one adjusts the initial guesses and re-analyzes the circuit, repeating until no inconsistencies occur.
 Stated differently, the steps to follow are:

 1. Check the conditions in the circuit and see if it is possible to achieve a forward voltage drop \(V_F\) across the diode.
 If it is completely impossible, then the diode will be off and you can treat it as a circuit break.
 If it is possible that the diode may be forward biased, then continue on to the next steps.